shueb-anwar/jamin-ali-academic/content/publication/fpls-12-711896/index.md

   CJ in a wide range of brassica germplasm.
 The implication is that CJ is a promising treatment that could be used in brassica crops as part of an integrated pest management system."
+url_pdf: ""
 tags: []
-url_pdf: ""
-publication_types:
-  - "2"
 image:
-  caption: "Frontiers in Plant Science"
+  caption: Frontiers in Plant Science
   focal_point: ""
   preview_only: false
   filename: featured.jpg
-summary: Hello World
+summary: ""
 url_dataset: ""
 url_project: ""
+publication_short: ""
 url_source: ""
 url_video: ""
+author_notes:
+  - First author
+  - Co-author
+  - Co-author
+  - Co-author
+  - Co-author
+  - Corresponding author
 publication: In *Frontiers in Plant Science*
 featured: true
 date: 2021-10-01T00:00:00.000Z
 url_slides: ""
+title: Effects of cis-Jasmone treatment of brassicas on interactions with Myzus persicae aphids and their parasitoid Diaeretiella rapae
 publishDate: 2017-01-01T00:00:00.000Z
 url_poster: ""
 url_code: ""